kedNalatacId/SMZ3Randomizer/README.md

 * asar

-If you want to use the SurpriseMe (which is just fun) then you'll need:
+If you want to use the SurpriseMe option (which is fun) then you'll need:
 * python3
 * SpriteSomething checked out locally
 * A local directory to cache the sprite inventory and downloaded sprites